Questions & Answers

 In addition, the competition offers the opportunity to increase one’s own awareness.

-• Selected wines can be used in the Fair Wine Academy for teaching purposes with participants from the gastronomy and retail sectors.
+• Winning wines can be used in Fair Wine Academy staff seminars for retail and gastronomy.

 Create a point of reference for the visitor.
 (We know from research that many visitors start in the tasting zone and get an initial overview here,